mirzaakhena/zapp/README.md

 ## PURPOSE
-* Accomodate your laziness to coding
+* Accomodate your laziness to start coding
+* Bootstrap your skeleton code
+* Have fix consistent folder structure
 * Learn how to code

 ## PREREQUISITE
 Make sure you already install Golang and NPM in your system.
 Then `git clone` this project and follow those step below for generate, compile and run it